 Vegetables and legumes |

-Lettuce, broccoli, nopal cactus, zucchini, chayote, mushrooms, onion, tomato, spinach, cauliflower, chili, eggplant, carrot, bell pepper, cabbages, corn, asparagus, beans, lentils, chickpeas, soy, tofu. |
+Lettuce, broccoli, prickly pear cactus, zucchini, chayote, mushrooms, onion, tomato, spinach, cauliflower, chili pepper, eggplant, carrot, bell pepper, cabbage, corn, asparagus, beans, lentils, chickpeas, soy, tofu. |

-Beetroot, cooked pumpkin, turnip, peas, skinless sweet potato, green plantain, cassava (manioc), yam. |
+Beetroot, cooked pumpkin, turnip, peas, peeled sweet potato, green plantain, cassava (manioc), yam. |

-Potato, mashed potato. |
+Potato, mashed potatoes. |

 |